JiahaoXu-god/CVPR2026_MUSE/README.md

 ### 2.2 Experimental Setup for Few-Shot WSI Classification
 The experimental setup for Few-Shot WSI classification differs from conventional few-shot tasks.
 In brief, it involves using exactly n samples (n-shot) per class for training.
+We partitioned the dataset into training, validation, and test sets according to a predefined ratio (referred to as a single data split).
+To reduce variance during evaluation, we performed 10 independent splits.
+For each split, n samples per class were randomly selected from the training set for training (i.e., n -shot learning), and the model was evaluated on both the validation and test sets.
+Notably, the evaluation granularity differed between datasets: the CAMELYON was splited at the slide level, whereas for the TCGA, splits was conducted at the patient level to account for multiple Whole Slide Images (WSIs) per patient.

 ### 2.2 Preprocessing